 The deceased worker’s widow argued that the $100,000 and $1,000,000 limits applied to the bottom and top limits of the worker’s salary.
 In contrast, however, the employer argued that these limits applied to the top and bottom limits of the total amount to be paid the beneficiary.
 The court ultimately concluded that the contract language was ambiguous and that since there was more than one meaning that was reasonable, ordered the insurance company to pay the widow $4 million worth of additional benefits.

 Unfortunately, in some instances, the terms of ERISA plan documents are ambiguous to the detriment of the insured individual.
 If you feel that you have wrongfully been denied benefits under your employer-sponsored ERISA plan, it is important that you obtain experienced legal counsel as soon as possible.
-The knowledgeable Louisiana ERISA lawyers at the Law Offices of J. Price McNamara can make sure that you understand your plan’s language and could appeal a wrongful denial of benefits under your plan.
+The knowledgeable Louisiana ERISA lawyers at J. Price McNamara ERISA Insurance Claim Attorney can make sure that you understand your plan’s language and could appeal a wrongful denial of benefits under your plan.

 Reasons for a Claim Denial

 There are many different reasons why an insurance company might deny your claim for benefits under an employer-sponsored plan.
 For example, the insurance company might contend that you failed to make one or more premium payments or that the statistics which you provided in the insurance policy (e.g., regarding medical conditions, age, health, etc.) differ from the facts.
 Finally, the insurance company might contend that you suffer from a preexisting medical condition that excludes you from coverage.

 What Happens when the Contract Language is Ambiguous?